 While the high costs are typically known, the little extras also add up.
 Yet, these items are less easy to estimate as they vary greatly.
 Even if you don’t know the exact cost for these items, you can at least set the maximum amount you have left over after the big expenses, so you are able to remain within the budget you set.

 - Costs from home (i.e., house or pet sitting)

 One of the best ways to save on taking a vacation is to plan your trip early.
-Although it may be hard to know exactly where you’ll be in a few months, you can pay a little more for travel insurance in case plans change (since you’re likely already saving on overall booking costs).
+Although it may be hard to know exactly where you’ll be in a few months, you can pay a little more for travel insurance in case plans change (since you’re already saving on overall booking costs).

 Searching early means that you have more availability (less demand = less cost), and you can avoid traveling during peak seasons.
 Planning early also means that you have more time to determine how much you have to save each month in anticipation of your getaway.

 More Costs to Consider

 Once you have your budget set and your plans in motion, keep in mind that there are some additional costs that could arise.

-Don’t forget to have some extra funds set aside for:
+Don’t forget to have some extra funds set aside for the following: